-Firstly– the things I like about Kernels fee structure is that there is no transaction fees or any brokerage charges
+Firstly– the thing I like about Kernels fee structure is that there are no transaction fees or any brokerage charges.

 Secondly– the fee for all six of their funds are exactly the same- either 0.39%- or if you have a total investment balance greater than $25,000 you receive a 0.1% rebate- making the fee 0.29%.
 And that is one of the lowest fees you will see in NZ.
 The only lower funds I can think of are the Vanguard funds on Investnow and Simplicity, as well as some cash funds.

 Thirdly– they have their membership fee of $3 per month.
 It is free for below $1000.